3lvis/Sync/README.md

 * [**DATAStack**](https://github.com/3lvis/DATAStack): Core Data stack and thread safe saving

 * [**DATAFilter**](https://github.com/3lvis/DATAFilter): Helps you purge deleted objects, internally we use it to diff inserts, updates and deletes.
-Also it's used for uniquing Core Data does this based on objectIDs, ANDYMapChanges uses your remote keys (such as id) for this
+Also it's used for uniquing Core Data does this based on objectIDs, DATAFilter uses your remote keys (such as id) for this

 * [**NSManagedObject-HYPPropertyMapper**](https://github.com/hyperoslo/NSManagedObject-HYPPropertyMapper): Maps JSON fields with their Core Data counterparts, it does most of it's job using the paradigm "_convention over configuration_"